Immigrate from Australia to Italy

 If you want to immigrate from Australia to Italy on a permanent basis, you should first verify the types of visas you can obtain and you must also make sure that you will have a residence permit, which gives you the right to live here.
-After living here for several years, you can apply for a permanent residence permit.
+After living here for several years, you can apply for a residence permit in Italy.

 This step will always be handled by the Italian institutions, but when seeking to move here, you will apply for a visa for Italy from Australia.
 The visa will be issued by the Italian institutions as well, but the procedure will be done through the Italian consulate or embassy working in Australia.

 When moving here, you should also decide on the Italian region in which you want to live, if you are not bound by a certain place due to an employment contract or other obligation.
 Generally, foreigners will choose large Italian cities, such as Rome or Milan, but the Amalfi Coast is also very popular.
 Another aspect that you should check refers to the services of international removalists, who can help you relocate your goods to Italy.

 If you have children, you must also verify the requirements for enrollment in Italian schools (public or private).
 Lastly, you should also address to an Italian lawyer if you want to purchase a property.
 With regards to your residency, our immigration lawyers in Italy can provide in-depth legal advice and legal representation.

 Does Italy have a Working Holiday Program?